thetechstewart/docs/docs/websites/ror/host-multiple-rails-apps-with-nginx-puma-postgres-and-rbenv-ubuntu-14-04-trusty-tahr.md

 ### Install rbenv

-1. To install rbenv as user, type:
+1. To install rbenv as user:

         git clone https://github.com/sstephenson/rbenv.git ~/.rbenv
         echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.bashrc
         echo 'eval "$(rbenv init -)"' >> ~/.bashrc

-2. Now, restart the shell (log out and back in) and check that rbenv is installed by entering:
+2. Now, restart the shell (log out and back in) and check that rbenv is installed:

         type rbenv

-3. To install ruby-build as an rbenv plugin, enter:
+3. To install ruby-build as an rbenv plugin:

         git clone https://github.com/sstephenson/ruby-build.git ~/.rbenv/plugins/ruby-build

-4. To install rbenv-vars to manage environment variables, enter:
+4. To install rbenv-vars to manage environment variables:

         git clone https://github.com/sstephenson/rbenv-vars.git ~/.rbenv/plugins/rbenv-vars

-5. To install the latest version of Ruby, enter:
+5. To install the latest version of Ruby:

         rbenv install 2.2.3

-6. To set the global ruby version, enter:
+6. To set the global ruby version:

         rbenv global 2.2.3

-7. To confirm that it worked, enter:
+7. To confirm that it worked:

         ruby -v
         ruby 2.2.3p173 (2015-08-18 revision 51636) [x86_64-linux]

 ### Configure Rails

-1. To install the rails gem, enter:
+1. To install the rails gem:

         gem install rails

     {:.note }
     >
-    >You may wish to speed up your install by omitting the docs; do so by entering:
+    >You may wish to speed up your install by omitting the docs:
     >
     >       gem install rails --no-ri --no-rdoc